EivindArvesen/react-workshop/exercise-2/README.md

 #### Internal state

 :book: Class components can have _internal state_ in addition to having props sent in.
-Knowing when to use _internal state_ vs _having state passed into the component from the outside via props_ (for example via state containers such as Redux, which we're going to use) is one of the challenges when you're new to React.
+Knowing when to use _internal state_ vs _having state passed into the component from the outside via props_ (for example via state containers such as Redux, which we're going to use later) is one of the challenges when you're new to React.

 Here's an example where we have the state of a counter as internal state: